-Choosing Eden and Ackermann's definition would focus an organisations' attention only on people who have the power to respond to or negotiate whereas using Freeman's definition would result in a longer list of stakeholders including those without any obvious power to impact the organisation.
+Choosing Eden and Ackermann's definition would focus an organizations' attention only on people who have the power to respond to or negotiate, whereas using Freeman's definition would result in a longer list of stakeholders including those without any obvious power to impact the organization.

-The first step in managing your stakeholders then is to decide how you will define a 'Stakeholder'.
+So first step in managing your stakeholders is to decide how you will define a 'Stakeholder'.
 This Mindmap shows some of the answers to the question What is a Stakeholder?

 Text version of the mindmap.